He who has health has hope; and he who has hope, has everything.

 Along with conducting annual advocacy workshops against Female Genital Mutilation (FGM), MWCT is pursuing further initiatives to alleviate the prevalence of this act and encourage non-participation amongst families, teenage girls and community men.

-The health program includes 1 doctor and 1 clinical officer, 1 laboratory technician who can perform important diagnostic tests, 1 public health officer to inspect and promote environmental health, 3 nurse aids, 3 cleaners, and 3 security guards.
+The health program includes 1 doctor and 2 clinical officer, 1 laboratory technician who can perform important diagnostic tests, 1 nurse, 1 community health worker, 5 cleaners and 4 security guards.

 EQUIPMENT & FACILITIES

 Kuku Group Ranch boasts 5 operational health facilities – one health center constructed and equipped by MWCT with a modern laboratory for enhanced disease diagnosis and treatment.
 Four dispensary facilities are also heavily supported by MWCT, including the provision of eco-friendly and sustainable solar power and lighting, rainwater harvesting equipment, and furniture.

 Construction by MWCT of a borehole with a pump and tank system at Iltilal Health center has greatly improved sanitation at the facility.